-No. Parents, schools, clubs and organisations that are not approved by the VRQA as a secondary student exchange organisation (SEO) cannot arrange 'private' student exchange programs into Australia.
+No. Parents, schools, clubs and organisations that are not approved by the VRQA as an SEO cannot arrange 'private' student exchange programs into Australia.

 Parents and organisations seeking to enrol international students holding visitor visas in Victorian schools may seek enrolment for short periods up to 12 weeks of tuition, but:

-- must pay tuition fees if enrolling in a Victorian government school (for further details go to the International Division of the Victorian Department of Education and Training)
+- must pay tuition fees if enrolling in a Victorian government school (for further details go to the International Division of the Victorian Department of Education)